iLoveTux/unitils/README.rst

 --------------------

 Unitils is a collection of useful utilities which have been re-written to be simple and to provide a CLI as well as a Python API.
-A few considerations which went into the design should be highlighted to understand why this was written and why it would be useful.

 Unitils was written to be:

-    - `Fast <https://ilovetux.github.io/unitils/stats.dat>`_, everything is an iterator (where possible) and strives to be as efficient in both memory and cpu time.
+    - Fast, everything is an generator (where possible) and strives to be as efficient in both memory and cpu time.

-    - `Tested <https://ilovetux.github.io/unitils/cover.html>`_, Unittests are at and will remain at 100% test coverage.
+    - Tested, Unittests are important and we strive for high test coverage.

     - Cross Platform, Written in Python these utilities can run on Windows, Linux and Mac OSx.